mrmanc/mrmanc.github.io/_posts/2015-08-22-spectro-adventures-in-go.md

 ![dtrace spectrograph](http://markcrossfield.co.uk/images/spectro/dtrace.gif)

-But it really comes into it’s own if you have historic logs with a formatted time in the line.
+But it really comes into its own if you have historic logs with a formatted time in the line.
 Here you can use the pacemaker command to indicate to spectro how to sample the data.
 The pacemaker command will add extra lines to the streamed output as a signal to the spectro command.
 Pacemaker will look for a time matching something like this: `10:14:52`.
 It’s tolerant of times out of order, but this will result in repeated periods.
 You can leave the time text in the output, so long as the number you wish to visualise is the last thing in the line.

 You can run something like `cat sample.log | pacemaker | spectro` on the provided `sample.log` which looks like this: